Michael-Sharkansky/Python-image-preprocessing-for-GAN/readme.md

 This folder of appended images can be created by running i-append.py over feature folder and label folder.
 Init - set folders.
-Skip ñ skip q-ty of images in the following edit control.
+Skip ‚Äì skip q-ty of images in the following edit control.
 Next  - Select next image and show it.
 Space bar closes the image view.
-Move ñ move this image to the other folder.
+Move ‚Äì move this image to the other folder.
-One back ñ return back to the previous image.
+One back ‚Äì return back to the previous image.
-Fit big image checkbox ñ resize big image display to fit he screen. i-compare-folders compares two folder to verify that they contain the same file names for all the files in both folders.
+Fit big image checkbox ‚Äì resize big image display to fit he screen. i-compare-folders compares two folder to verify that they contain the same file names for all the files in both folders.
 It is for the GAN models.
-Go ñselect the two folders to compare and run the comparison.
+Go ‚Äìselect the two folders to compare and run the comparison.
 The result is displayed on console window or the output window.

 --- *** ---